habigerallan/TDXReporter/README.md

 ## Installation

+Recommended:
-1. Download the most recent .crx file found in Releases.
+1. Download the most recent .crx file found in Releases (Note: Needs to be downloaded on a non-chromium browser).
-2. Navigate to chrome://extensions/ and enable Developer Mode.
+3. Navigate to chrome://extensions/ and enable Developer Mode.
-3. Drag and Drog .crx file in and install when prompted.
+4. Drag and Drog .crx file in and install when prompted.

+Alternate:
+1. Download the source files of the extension.
+3. Navigate to chrome://extensions/ and enable Developer Mode.
+4. Load the extension using the "Load unpacked" option and select the downloaded folder.

 ## Usage